 Mathematical Properties Display

 As students model solutions to problems they construct proofs to justify their algorithm by referencing mathematical properties.
 The mathematical properties display is referenced often.
 This is critical for developing a strong conceptual framework for algebra.

 When will I ever use this in real life?

 The question for which mathematics teachers have many answers is best answered, in my opinion, by looking at the standards necessary for practicing mathematics.
-These mathematical practice standards are displayed here in kid friendly language.
+These mathematical practice standards are displayed here.
 All of these are skills that cross over into other subjects and all facets of life.

 Our classroom culture is based on Multiple Intelligence Theory.
 Students understand that they all possess different gifts and we support and embrace these differences in our classroom.

 Our classroom is a "Mistakes Allowed Zone" where everybody, including the teacher, feels comfortable taking risks and making mistakes along the way.
 We will learn from our mistakes and grow stronger as a result.

 Our two classroom rules are 1) Support each other and 2) Always do your best.
 Unsupportive behavior and subpar effort are addressed whenever necessary.